MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 Analysts consult data marketplaces/catalogs to discover relevant data products.

-- If the data asset can't be found or doesn't exist, then analysts open a support ticket with integration ops.
-Integration ops assist with finding the dataset or add the request to their backlog to assess it in another development cycle.
+- If the data asset can't be found or doesn't exist, then analysts open a support ticket with data application team.
+The data application team assist with finding the dataset or add the request to their backlog to assess it in another development cycle.

 - If the dataset exists, analytics can identify Azure AD group membership for assets listed in catalog and use the Azure access package portal to request access to the Azure AD group.